AMERICAN RABBIT HOUND ASSOCIATION

 President or the Chairman of the Board approves these expenses in writing.

-B. Duties of the Board of
+B. Duties of the Board of Directors

 1.

-The Board of Directors or the President of the ARHA
+The Board of Directors or the President

-shall set all running rules and scoring
+of the ARHA shall oversee all running rules and scoring

 2.

-Chairman of the Board, with the approval of the
+Chairman of the Board, with the

-is necessary.
+he/she feels it is necessary.

 3.

-Each member of the Board of Directors must be
+Each member of the Board of Directors

-notified by the President of ARHA at least 10 days in advance of the
+must be notified by the President of ARHA at least 10 days in advance of the

 meeting.